luizalmeida16/f2mex/README.md

 RLE compression strategy and allows clients to access the data at a given index.

 ## Installation
-Clone this repository and run the following comand:
+Clone this repository and install with the following command:
 * mvn install

 #### Configure n seconds fetch data interval in application.yml